qatrackplus/qatrackplus/docs/install/win.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~

 It is **extremely** important you back up your database before attempting to
 upgrade.
-It is recommended you use SQLServer Management Studo to dump a
+It is recommended you use SQLServer Management Studio to dump a
 backup file, but you can also generate a json dump of your database (possibly
 extremely slow!):